accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * __Quorum decision__ that important events such as node failure or node membership change should engage a consistency quorum to make the final decision.

-__Durability__
+### Durability

 Durability usually share similar techniques with HA, except more emphasis on disk failures/corruptions and integrity verification.
 They have already been covered before.
 Reliability modeling is commonly used, where [exponential distribution](http://web.stanford.edu/~lutian/coursepdf/unit1.pdf) satisfies most needs.

-### Resource scheduling
+## Resource scheduling

-Multi-dimensional resource scheduling on cloud is a big topic, see DRF/2DFQ etc mentioned in [Reference architectures](.).
+Multi-dimensional resource scheduling on cloud is a big topic, see DRF/2DFQ etc mentioned in [Reference architectures section](.).
 In this section I cover design properties in a typical storage system.

   * __Priority__.
 A user/background job/request should be handled first or delayed, with maximum or minimal resources.
 Priority are also reflected as weights on different user jobs.
 Usually, critical system traffic e.g. data repair > user latency sensitive workloads > user batch workloads > background system jobs.

   * __Throttling__.
 A user/background job/request should not use more resources than its __quota__.
 Throttling also means to isolation the propagation of impact from one user to another, where shared resources like CPU, network, IO bandwidth, latency can easily become the channel.
 Typical throttling algorithms are token-based Leaky bucket, or a simple queue limit on request count/size.